-- At near ambient temperatures (approx..
-30 C) it appears that sorption and volatilization are not significant processes for thiocyanate in soil with thiocyanate losses due primarily to microbial degradation - Thiocvanate is not persistent in soil - - Thiocyanate may undergo both aerobic and anaerobic microbial degradation.
-However the degradation pathway has not been defined. - Saturated soils treated with thiocyanate were found to emit carbonyl sulfide (COS).
-Microbial degradation is the primary mechanism for thiocyanate disappearance at or below 30 C, with carbonyl sulfide as a possible hydrolysis product.
-Loss of thiocyanate at higher temperatures (50-60 C) did not appear to result from microbial degradation
+For Thiocyanates: Terrestrial Fate: - Soil - At near ambient temperatures (approximately 30 C.) it appears that sorption and volatilization are not significant processes for thiocyanate in soil, with thiocyanate losses due primarily to

+- Thiocyanate is not persistent in soils.

+- Thiocyanate may undergo both aerobic and anaerobic microbial degradation; however, the degradation pathway has not been defined. - Saturated soils treated with thiocyanate were found to emit carbonyl sulfide (COS).

+Microbial degradation is the primary mechanism for thiocyanate disappearance at or below 30 C., with carbonyl sulfide as a possible hydrolysis product.
+Loss of thiocyanate at higher temperatures (50-60 C.) did not appear to result from microbial degradation.